tara-hylton/dice_rolling_simulator/README.md

 Fixed error in reroll loop, probably need to clean up code still, but it is working properly
 Cleaned up some code, added some comments to the program
 Made a function to get the input for the choice of dice and number of dice being rolled and added built in function to verify that a positive integer is being used.
+Updated to cover choice of zero.
+Updated to cover only dice in the list.
+All options should be covered at this point, cleaned up repeating code as well.